mmz-srf/passbolt-helm/README.md

 For more parameters you should have a look at ...
 - the [values.yaml](values.yaml) file of this helm chart
-- the [values.yaml](https://github.com/helm/charts/blob/master/stable/mariadb/values.yaml) file of the mariadb helm chart
+- the [values.yaml](https://github.com/helm/charts/blob/master/stable/mariadb/values.yaml) file of the mariadb helm chart, when enabled
 - the [enviroment variables](https://github.com/passbolt/passbolt_docker/tree/master) of the passbold docker image.

 ### General